-- 2. Achieve a minimum overall high school grade point average of 2.0 on a 4.0 scale. - The NAIA accepts the grade point average determined by the high school, provided it is recorded and awarded in the same manner as every other student at the school. - 3.
-Graduate in the top half of your high school class.
+The NAIA accepts the grade point average determined by the high school, provided it is recorded and awarded in the same manner as every other student at the school.

 If a student's class rank does not appear on the transcript, a letter from the principal, written on the school's letterhead and with the school's seal, stating that the student meets the class rank requirement can be accepted.